 From the information collected through the Services, Prodigy may create de-identified or aggregated data.
 What this means is we remove certain identifiers and delineative features of the data collected that make it personally identifiable to a particular User so that it no longer allows a User to be directly or indirectly identified.
 We may use or disclose such de-identified or aggregated data for lawful and legitimate business purposes, including to analyze, build and improve the Services and promote our business.
-When we share such information, it will not be shared in a way that could be used to identify a User.
+When we disclose such information, it will not be disclosed in a way that could be used to identify a User.

 - Where you have instructed us to, for example to support inquiries either at your direction or with your informed consent.

 We also disclose the categories of personal information listed below to the following categories of third parties that perform certain services to us for our business purposes, provided those service providers agree to safeguard the information, keep it confidential, and use it only for the purposes permitted by our agreements:

 - We disclose identifiers to: parties that assist with our business communications; data analytics providers; hosting services; payment processors; ad networks; social networks; sales and marketing tool providers; providers of product infrastructure tools; and providers of finance and accounting tools.

 - We disclose commercial information to: data analytics providers; hosting services; payment processors; and providers of finance and accounting tools.